jjvanzon/JJs-Reference-Architecture/patterns.md

 ### LinkTo

 This pattern is about inverse property management.
-Inverse property management means for instance that if a parent property is set: Product.Supplier = mySupplier, then automatically the product is added to the child collection too: Supplier.Products.Add(myProduct).
+Inverse property management means for instance that if a parent property is set: myProduct.Supplier = mySupplier, then automatically the product is added to the child collection too: mySupplier.Products.Add(myProduct).

 To manage inverse properties even when the underlying persistent technology does not have inverse property management, you can link entities with LinkTo methods, instead of assigning properties or adding or removing from related collections directly.
 By calling the LinkTo methods, both ends of the relationship are kept in sync.
 Here is a template for a LinkTo method that works for 1-to-n relationships.
 Beware that all the checks can come with performance penalties.